3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 <div>

-- Concern about health impacts of the pandemic in the country
+- Concern of health impacts of the pandemic in the country \*
-- Video conferencing seen as a replacement of LD trips
+- Video conferencing seen as a replacement of LD trips \*
 - Presence of child(ren)

 <span></span>